 The sea is a public resource.
 While public and private rights exist in the sea, management of this resource should be in the public interest.
 Management which contributes to a continuing decline in natural capital assets, and the many benefits that society derives from them, is not sustainable.

 If we are serious about achieving our objectives for the marine environment, we need to change our approach to management.
-As the Natural Capital Committee (NCC) observes in its sixth report , ‘Business as usual is going to lead to failure’.
+As the Natural Capital Committee observes in its sixth report, "Business as usual is going to lead to failure."

-The 25 Year Environment Plan committed to embedding Environment Net Gain (ENG) for development ‘to deliver environmental improvements locally and nationally’.
+The 25 Year Environment Plan is committed to embedding Environment Net Gain (ENG) for development "to deliver environmental improvements locally and nationally."

-It further specified that ‘in future, we want to expand the net gain approaches used for biodiversity to include wider natural capital benefits, such as flood protection, recreation and improved water and air quality.
-Those approaches will sit alongside existing regulations that protect our most threatened or valuable habitats and species’.
+It further specifies that "in future, we want to expand the net gain approaches used for biodiversity to include wider natural capital benefits, such as flood protection, recreation and improved water and air quality.
+Those approaches will sit alongside existing regulations that protect our most threatened or valuable habitats and species."